EdoEpi/Mannaiatore/README.md

 ## Effect Panel
 - The chain of effects is built in serie with the three oscillators and it can be built in real time choosing a combination of the following effects:

-    - DELAY: It can be managed using a TIME knob and a LEVEL knob.
+    - DELAY: It can be managed using TIME and LEVEL knob.
 The first one controls the delay time and the second one the delay volume.

     - FILTER: There are two kind of filters: LOWPASS and HIGHPASS, that are controlled by a frequency cutoff that ranges from 20Hz to 20kHz

     - DISTORTION: This is a distortion built mathematically by a function.
-Its drive can be controlled by the knob DRIVE
+Its drive can be controlled by DRIVE knob.
     - REVERB: This effect is based on an impulse response loaded in the "impulse.js" file.
 The dry/wet level can be controlled by knob LEVEL.

 - The MASTER VOLUME is the general volume of the synthetizer.